-Early studies of the saccadic system in normals,35 as well as later studies of abnormalities in the saccadic system,36 suggested that the FEM subsystem contained an internal monitor of efferent eye position commands that it used to generate subsequent saccades.
-By combining retinal error position with the internal copy of eye position, a reconstructed target position signal is used by the pulse generator to generate a saccade.
+Early studies of the saccadic system in normals,53 as well as later studies of abnormalities in the saccadic system,54 suggested that the FEM subsystem contained an internal monitor of efferent eye-position commands that is used to generate subsequent saccades.
+By combining retinal error position with the internal copy of eye position, a reconstructed target-position signal is used by the pulse generator to generate a saccade.
 The signals fed back by this internal monitor come from the output of the common neural integrator and enter the saccadic system at a point before the sampling that characterizes the saccadic system.
-This is not the feedback signal used in the actual generation of the pulse by the pulse generator (see discussion above).
-Similarly, studies of the pursuit system29 have suggested that an internal monitor is used to feed back eye velocity commands.
+This is not the feedback signal used in the actual generation of the pulse by the pulse generator (see earlier discussion).
+Similarly, studies of the pursuit system40 have suggested that an internal monitor is used to feed back eye-velocity commands.
 By this mechanism, the pursuit system would reconstruct target velocity and generate a velocity command to the eyes that was based on that signal rather than on retinal slip velocity.
-Figure 9-14 shows the internal monitor and its connections in both the FEM and SEM subsystems.
-The reconstructed target signals, both position (θ'{T}) and velocity ($\dot{\theta}'{T}$), are used to generate both position and velocity commands to the eyes.
+These studies supported the hypothesis contained in the first behavioral model of the ocular motor system that exhibited internal oscillations, such as congenital nystagmus; that is, efference copy was necessary for the proper operation of the ocular motor system.^{55-57} Figure 14 shows a simplified block diagram of the internal monitor and its connections in both the FEM and SEM subsystems.
+The reconstructed target signals, both position (θ_T') and velocity ($d\theta_T'/dt$), are used to generate both position and velocity commands to the eyes.